 Say your TDEE is 2000 calories (keep it simple).
 And you want to lose 1lb a week.

 You could do either:

-- Eat 1700 calories and do moderate exercise burning 200 calories, so final consumption is 1500
+- Eat 1700 calories and do moderate exercise, burning 200 calories, so the final consumption is 1500.

-All of these will do the same.
+All of these will do the same because you end with the same calorie deficit.
 But the key here is you have to know what your body requires.